Rally Bike

-Rally Bike (Note: Also known as Dash Rascal (ダッシュ野郎, Dash Yarō) in Japan.) is a racing arcade video game originally developed by Toaplan and published by Taito in May 1988.
+Rally Bike (Note: Also known as Dash Rascal (ダッシュ野郎, Dash Yarō) in Japan.) is a racing arcade video game originally developed by Toaplan but published and distributed by Taito at its release in May 1988.
 In Rally Bike, players compete against computer-controlled opponents in races across locations in the United States.
 Initially released in arcades, the game was ported to the Nintendo Entertainment System and X68000 by different developers.

 Rally Bike was met with mixed reception from video game magazines and dedicated outlets that reviewed the game when it launched in arcades and its ports.
 As of 2019, the rights to the title is owned by Tatsujin, a company founded in 2017 by former Toaplan member Masahiro Yuge and now-affiliate of Japanese arcade manufacturer exA-Arcadia alongside many other Toaplan IPs.